SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/player_changes_en.md

 ## {% href_link 🎮️ | Gameplay %}

 ### {% href_link ⛏️ | Proper tooling %}
-You need to use a correct tool for breaking blocks, otherwise you won't break it.
+You need to use a correct tool for breaking blocks, otherwise you won't break them.
+Moreover, you won't be able to break blocks in complete darkness.

 ### {% href_link 🪦 | Tombstones on death %}
 If possible, {% symlink player, Players %} will leave skeleton remains upon death.
 Breaking them will restore the inventory and dropped experience.